-In the event of a problem with a particular fan, the fan number is referenced by the R&S®Device Manager, allowing you to easily identify and replace the proper fan by noting the fan numbers on the cooling fan assembly.
+In the event of a problem with a particular fan, the fan number is referenced by the R&S[®]Device Manager, allowing you to easily identify and replace the proper fan by noting the fan numbers on the cooling fan assembly.

-For more information about removing and installing a cooling fan see chapter "Replacing a Cooling Fan" on page 145.
+For more information about removing and installing a cooling fan see chapter "Replacing a Cooling Fan" on page 143.
+Inside the System